 The only cost for the courses is the cost of the materials.
-The cost for one complete set of materials is under \$100.00.
-The materials may be purchased from the program's administrative assistant.
+The cost for one complete set of materials is around \$100.00.
+The materials may be purchased from our website or by emailing the administrative assistant.

-For the two-week Capstone Session there is a minimal fee for the courses taught, a fee for room and board, and whatever the student's transportation costs might be.
+For the 8-day Capstone Session there is a minimal fee for the courses taught, a fee for room and board, and whatever the student's transportation costs might be.